-3 Annually demonstrate growth in mathematics proficiency for all students as measured by academic marks, local assessment, and state-mandated assessments.
-State Priorities 4 and 8 An explanation n of why the LEA has developed this goal.
+Annually demonstrate growth in mathematics proficiency for all students as measured by academic marks, local assessment, and state-mandated assessments.

+State Priorities 4 and 8

 This mathematics goal was developed because being able to compute numbers with ease and have a strong number sense is critical to students' overall academic success.